-The first thing you need to do is measure the space allotted for the pantry.
+The first thing you need to do is measure the space allotted for the roll-out shelf.
 It’s best to keep the height the same as the height of your refrigerator.
-You would not want your pantry to be protruding on any side.
+You would not want your roll-out shelf to be protruding on any side.
 And it would be nice if the depth fits exactly with the space available.

-When cutting the lumber for the frames, don’t forget to consider the casters.
+When cutting the lumber for the frames of your roll-out shelf, don’t forget to consider the casters.
 Subtract the estimated height of your casters to the height that you got.

 Mark the interior sides of the longer boards with measurements for your shelves.
 Use the measurement that will indicate where you will make holes.
 These are the pocket holes where your small dowel rods will hold the shelves in place.
 Make sure that the marks on the two boards are exactly aligned.

-Using dowel jig, create holes that are 3/4” deep.
+Using a dowel jig, create holes that are 3/4” deep.